Baseball Glove Construction & Features

 Shop baseball gloves for adults, youth players and adult slow-pitch softball.
 Gloves are available in a variety of materials:

-Every player should understand their glove construction—keep in mind these key features when making your selection:
+Every player should also understand baseball glove construction.
+Keep in mind these key features when choosing a glove:

-- Web/Pocket: Connects the fingers and the thumb allowing for secure control of the ball upon impact.
+- Web/Pocket: Connects the fingers and the thumb, allowing for secure control of the ball upon impact.
 This is where you want to catch most fly balls, pop ups and line drives.
 Webbing can be open or closed and varies by position.

 - Palm: Features padding under the leather to give the palm protection.